Lobz/facilitation/README.md

 ## Running and testing:

-The below code creates a simulation with 3 lifestages, runs it up to time 10, and stores the result in ret.
+The below code creates a simulation with 3 lifestages, with facilitation reducing the death rate of the second stage, runs it up to time 10, and stores the result in ret.
 In this case, the facilitator has no dynamics.
 ```r
 numstages <- 3
 deathrates <- c(2, 0.2, 0.2)  # death rates for seed, sapling and adult